-In accordance with the provisions of Section 359 (3) & (4) of the Companies and Allied Matters Act, CAP C20 Laws of the Federation of Nigeria, 2004, the Audit Committee which was elected at the last Annual General Meeting comprising three (3) Non-Executive Directors and three (3) Shareholders' Representatives, functioned effectively during the year under review.
+In accordance with the provisions of Section 404 (3) of the Companies and Allied Matters 2020, the Audit Committee which was elected at the last Annual General Meeting comprising three (3) Non-Executive Directors and three (3) Shareholders' Representatives, functioned effectively during the year under review.

 The Committee was chaired by a member representing the shareholders.
-The functions of the Committee are as provided for in Section 359 (6) of the Companies and Allied Matters Act, CAP C20 Laws of the Federation of Nigeria, 2004.
+The functions of the Committee are as provided for in Section 404 (7) of the Companies and Allied Matters Act, 2020.
 The Committee met four times during the year under review.